rest-for-physics/framework/doc/Chapters/2-installing-rest.md

 ROOT is not installed properly.
 In some operation system the self-contained ROOT6 lacks some library, including libEve.so, libMathMore.so, libGdml.so, etc. First confirm the missing by checking those files in ROOT's library directory, which can be found with `root-config --libdir`.
 If so, we need to install ROOT manually.
+Turn to their official website for more information.

-After updating ROOT, we need to clear build path and re-run the previous command.
+After this, we need to clear build path and re-run the previous command.

 #### Cannot update with the python script